-The fourth, optional argument is also an array which is composed as the previous
+The fourth, optional argument is also an array that is composed as the previous

 one.
-This one however contains the Controller-Action combinations which are
+However, this one contains the controller-action combinations, which are

-_not_ stored in cache.
+_not_ stored in the cache.
 These are especially those actions that issue a form.
 The

 createAction() or the

-because they don’t produce any result code that must be stored in cache.
+because they don’t produce any result code that must be stored in the cache.